mcollina/fastq/README.md

 and properties of the object returned by [`fastqueue`](#fastqueue) with the modified [`push`](#pushPromise) and [`unshift`](#unshiftPromise) methods.

+Node v10+ is required to use the promisified version.

 Arguments:
 * `that`, optional context of the `worker` function.
 * `worker`, worker function, it would be called with `that` as `this`,